-There was a time when newcomers to Canada practically had to buy their first credit card.
+There was a time when newcomers in Canada practically had to buy their first credit card.
 They had to prove their credit-worthiness before banks would approve their applications.
-But nowadays, most major banks have newcomer welcome programs that help new Manitobans open a bank account and avail of a credit card.
+But nowadays, most major banks have welcome programs that help new Manitobans open a bank account and avail of a credit card.

 The dangers of credit

-The following video from the Financial Consumer Agency of Canada will give you information on the following:
+This video from the Financial Consumer Agency of Canada will give you information on the following:

 - Types of credit

 - Credit report and credit scores